Canadian Wheat Board: First wheat boards

-By the early 20th century in Western Canada, grain purchasing, transportation and marketing were dominated by large companies headquartered outside the region, such as the Canadian Pacific Railway and the trading companies which dominated the Winnipeg Grain Exchange.
-Producers were deeply suspicious of the business practices of these companies and hostile to their positions of power.
-Farmers were impressed by the success of state-led marketing as it was practised during World War I. The government created a series of boards in and around the war, each with progressively more power to control the grain trade.
-The Board of Grain Commissioners of 1912 was purely for regulation (to supervise grading, etc.), but by 1915 the government had seized control of all wheat exports to help the war effort, and by 1917 futures trading on the Winnipeg Exchange was banned.
-In 1917, the new Board of Grain Supervisors was given monopoly powers over wheat, and fixed uniform prices across the country.
-Soon afterwards, the Board took over marketing of other crops as well.
-Farmers were worried that after the war, prices would crash and various agrarian groups lobbied Ottawa to keep the Board in place.
-The government relented by creating the Canadian Wheat Board for the 1919 crop only.
-Farmers got a guaranteed price for that crop, paid immediately, and later a further payment once the Board had completed the year's sales.
-This system of guaranteed prices and distributed income was extremely popular and when the Board dissolved in 1920, many farmers were livid.
-It certainly did not help that, "from a peak of $2.85 per bushel in September, 1920 [prices] began a slow and sickening decline to less than a dollar a bushel in late 1923."
-This marked contrast to the stable prices of 1919–1920 Board seemed to confirm farmers' suspicions of market trading.
+By the early 20th century in Western Canada, grain purchasing, transportation and marketing were controlled by large companies headquartered outside the region, such as the Canadian Pacific Railway and the trading companies that had a significant presence the Winnipeg Grain Exchange.
+Farmers took note of the success of state-led marketing as it was practised during World War I. The government created a series of boards in and around the war.
+The Board of Grain Commissioners of 1912 was established for regulation, to supervise grading, etc. By 1915, the government had assumed control of all wheat exports to support the war effort, and by 1917, futures trading on the Winnipeg Exchange was banned.

+In 1917, the new Board of Grain Supervisors was given exclusive control over wheat and fixed uniform prices across the country.
+Soon afterwards, the Board took control of the marketing of other crops as well.
+Farmers expressed concerns that after the war, prices might decline, leading various agrarian groups to lobby Ottawa to keep the Board in place.
+In response, the government complied by establishing the Canadian Wheat Board for the 1919 crop exclusively.
+Under this arrangement, farmers received a guaranteed price for that crop, paid promptly, and subsequently received an additional payment once the Board had finalized the year's sales.
+This system of guaranteed prices and distributed income was well received and when the Board dissolved in 1920, many farmers dissented.
+From 1920 to 1923, prices declined.
+This marked contrast to the stable prices of 1919–1920.

 Interregnum (1920–1935)

 After the dissolution of the early board in 1920, farmers turned to the idea of farmer-owned cooperatives.
 Cooperative grain elevator operators already existed, like United Grain Growers, which had already been started in 1917.
 In 1923 and 1924 the wheat pools were created to buy Canadian wheat and resell it overseas.
-The Alberta Wheat Pool, the Saskatchewan Wheat Pool, and Manitoba Pool Elevators quickly became giants in the industry and displaced the private traders.
-However they did not hedge against falling prices (instead relying on provincial government guarantees), and during the price collapse of 1929, they effectively went bankrupt.
-The majority of farmers did not want the private traders to return, and now it also seemed impossible for them to own their own marketing companies, so the idea of a government marketing board was revived.
+The Alberta Wheat Pool, the Saskatchewan Wheat Pool, and Manitoba Pool Elevators emerged as significant players in the industry and supplanted the private traders.
+However, they did not hedge against falling prices, opting for provincial government guarantees instead.
+During the price collapse of 1929, they faced financial challenges.
+The majority of farmers opposed the return of private traders, and the prospect of owning their own marketing companies appeared unattainable.
+Consequently, the concept of a government marketing board was reintroduced.